AndressaSRodrigues/DEV009-burger-queen-api/README.md

 To use the Burger Queen API with Postman, follow these steps:

 1. **Obtain an Access Token**:
    - Start by sending a `POST` request to the `/login` endpoint to obtain an access token.
-Provide your admin credentials (username and password) in the request body.
+Provide your credentials (username and password) in the request body.
 Upon a successful login, the API will respond with an access token.

    You can use these credentials to log in:
-   - As admin:
-    email: admin@bq.com
-    password: 123456
    - As waiter:
-    email: waiter@bq.com
-    password: 123456
+    email: waiter@bq.com, password: 123456
    - As chef:
-    email: chef@bq.com
-    password: 123456
+    email: chef@bq.com, password: 123456

 2. **Set Authorization Header**:
    - Copy the access token received in the previous step.